An-20/turtle2img/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * `filepath`: The filepath to save the output image to
-* `margin`: The number of pixels around the bouding box of image elements to include
+* `margin`: The number of pixels around the bounding box of image elements to include

 `def save_jpg(filepath: str, margin=10) -> None:`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * `filepath`: The filepath to save the output image to
-* `margin`: The number of pixels around the bouding box of image elements to include
+* `margin`: The number of pixels around the bounding box of image elements to include

 Original repository: https://github.com/WojciechMula/canvas2svg